 Residents are also engaged in teaching other residents, not only their peers, but also those from other departments.
-Examples of this include the multidisciplinary tumor boards, Medicine Case Conferences, City-Wide and Infectious Disease conferences, etc. at various institutions where residents discuss the pathology of cases under review, as well as specialty conferences at Ochsner, WJMC, UMC and Children's Hospitals.
+Examples of this include the multidisciplinary tumor boards, and conferences at various institutions where residents rotate such as Ochsner, WJMC, UMC and Children's Hospitals.